rotationalio/rotational.io/content/en/blog/2023-06-05-async-or-swim.md

 }
 tasks.Queue(tasks.TaskFunc(task))
 ```

-Note: Passing in a context helps prevent tasks from running forever, assuming that the underlying code actually respects the context.
+*Note: Passing in a context helps prevent tasks from running forever, assuming that the underlying code actually respects the context.*

 ## If at first you don't succeed...

-This is certainly functional but sometimes we need a way to retry failing tasks.
-For example, sending an email is prone to intermittent failure since it relies on external systems.
+The above is functional, but sometimes we need a way to retry failing tasks.
+For example, sending an email is prone to intermittent failure, since it relies on external systems.
 We might want to retry it a few times to ensure that users actually receive the email.
 A good retry mechanism also supports backoffs.
-If we retry the task immediately there's a good chance it will fail again, but if we wait some time there's a better chance that transient errors like network issues will be resolved (this is why you will see `CrashLoopBackoff` and `ImagePullBackoff` states for pods in k8s).
+If we retry the task immediately there's a good chance it will fail again, but if we wait for a bit, there's a better chance that transient errors like network issues will be resolved (this is why you will see `CrashLoopBackoff` and `ImagePullBackoff` states for pods in k8s).

 One solution is to have the workers be responsible for putting tasks back onto the queue if they need to be retried.
-However, consider the revised architecture diagram.
+Maybe we want something like the below revised architecture diagram?

 {{<smallfigure src="/img/blog/2023-06-01-async-or-swim/retries.png" alt="Minimal Task Workflow">}}

-The fact that everything is writing back to the same queue is a red flag.
+Getting warmer, but the fact that everything is writing back to the same queue is a red flag.
 Consider the case where the queue is already full with tasks from the application.
 Remember that buffered channels block on writes if the channel is full.
 If a worker needs to retry a task, it will be stuck trying to write to the queue.
 Even worse, if all workers are blocked then the application won't be able to queue new tasks and the system goes into full deadlock!

 The solution is to introduce more control over the queue.
-We can create another go routine, a tick-based `TaskScheduler` which is responsible for scheduling both new and retryable tasks, and will work hard to avoid the deadlock situation.
+We can create another go routine, a tick-based `TaskScheduler`, which is responsible for scheduling both new and retryable tasks, and will work hard to avoid the deadlock situation.
 The improved architecture looks something like this:

 {{<smallfigure src="/img/blog/2023-06-01-async-or-swim/scheduler.png" alt="Minimal Task Workflow">}}

-Note that there are now two queues, which help us distinguish between brand new tasks and scheduled tasks.
+Note that there are now *two* queues, which help us distinguish between brand new tasks and scheduled tasks.
 This allows us to further isolate the responsibilities of the task scheduler and the workers.
 Although there is still some recursive madness, the scheduler has the ability to ensure that both queues remain unblocked.

 ## Task Scheduler

 The key to preventing deadlocks is to "hold" pending tasks in the scheduler.
 We don't want to put them on the queue if they aren't ready, since this creates the situation discussed previously.
-The pending tasks are actually another form of queue, but in this implementation it's unbounded to make sure the workers can make progress.
-Note: This means we have to be really careful to avoid leaking memory.
+The pending tasks are actually another form of queue, but in this implementation it's unbounded to make sure the workers can make progress. *Note: This means we have to be **really careful** to avoid leaking memory.*

 ```golang
 func TaskScheduler(wg *sync.WaitGroup, queue <-chan *TaskHandler, tasks chan<- *TaskHandler, stop <-chan struct{}, interval time.Duration) {